 9.5A.3.3 Aperiodic Reporting

-Reported L1-RSRP measurements contained in aperiodic triggered, aperiodic triggered periodic and aperiodic triggered semi-persistent L1-RSRP reports shall meet the requirements in clauses 10.1.19.
+Reported L1-RSRP measurements contained in aperiodic triggered, aperiodic triggered periodic and aperiodic triggered semi-persistent L1-RSRP reports shall meet the requirements in clauses 10.1.19 for FR1 and 10.1.20 for FR2-2, respectively.

-The UE shall only send aperiodic L1-RSRP measurement reports, if a DCI trigger has been received.
+The UE shall only send aperiodic L1-RSRP measurement reports if a DCI trigger has been received.

 After the UE receives CSI request in DCI, the UE shall transmit the aperiodic L1-RSRP reporting on PUSCH over the air interface at the time specified according to clause 6.1.2.1 in TS 38.214 [26].